 To make use of CpcCompressors some must be made available.
 Currently two are available in Pac, but in principle, others could be made available from other sources.

-CpcCompressors uses the services of Pac.
+CpcCompressors uses the services provided by Pac.

 StdCoded File <=> PacCoded File (55 / 24 kByte - Release 1-Jul-2004)